Keio University

 I also use mice as experimental animals and conduct thorough anatomical and physiological research every day.
 I am enhancing my own research while incorporating new findings revealed by domestic and international projects.
 Brain science researchers, including myself, have no intention of ending our research careers with mouse studies; we use them to help understand the human brain.

 In fact, the mouse brain (about the size of a thumbnail) has the same basic structure and function as the human brain.
-Since mice and humans are completely different animals, you might think that's ridiculous, but both mice and humans move using limbs, eat using mouths, and sleep.
+Since mice and humans are completely different animals, you might think that's ridiculous, but both mice and humans move using their limbs, eat using their mouths, and sleep.
 They engage in sexual activity to produce offspring, and mothers lactate and raise their young.
 If an enemy approaches, they sense it and flee.
 The basic behaviors for survival are almost the same, and the basic functions of the brain that give commands for those behaviors are also almost the same.

 What We Learned from Post-mortem Brain Dissection

-On the other hand, regarding mental disorders, no matter how much the post-mortem brains of patients were examined under a microscope, no abnormalities could be found.
+On the other hand, regarding mental disorders, no matter how much the post-mortem brains of mental disorder patients were examined under a microscope, no abnormalities could be found.
 There was almost no difference from the post-mortem brains of healthy individuals.
-For this reason, the approach of trying to find structural abnormalities in the brains of patients with mental disorders fell out of favor.
+For this reason, the approach of trying to find structural abnormalities in the brain from patients with mental disorders fell out of favor.
 In particular, after the Japanese Society of Psychiatry and Neurology issued a policy in 1975 not to perform any psychosurgery (brain surgery for the treatment of mental disorders) due to reflections on the expanded application of lobotomies, it became difficult to obtain even post-mortem brains.

-The Advent of MRI
+The Appearance of MRI

 In the 1980s, MRI began to be used in clinical practice.
 At that time, by looking at the structure of the brain, abnormalities in "shape" were detected, such as a thin cerebral cortex or damage to the occipital lobe.
 In 1990, Dr. Seiji Ogawa established an MRI method for investigating brain function, which made it possible to conduct research visualizing brain function with MRI (Dr. Seiji Ogawa is a 2017 recipient of the Keio Medical Science Prize).

 The next step is how to think about schizophrenia in mice.
 There is no way to know if a mouse has auditory hallucinations or delusions, but it is known that mice also have symptoms similar to the cognitive impairment characteristic of schizophrenia.
-Therefore, we can deepen the previous question by one step: "What must be added to the preparatory state of an enlarged globus pallidus for cognitive impairment to appear?"
+Therefore, we can deepen the previous question by one level: "What must be added to the preparatory state of an enlarged globus pallidus for cognitive impairment to appear?"

 Approaches to Mental Disorders Made Possible by Advances in Brain Research

-Elucidating the Neural Basis Governing Motivation
+Clarifying the Neural Basis Governing Motivation

 *Affiliations and titles are as of the time of publication.